jasonborn0/GPT4-RSSreader/README.md

 ## Usage

 1. Edit your feed in `popup.js`, change your desired feed in `rssFeedUrl`.
+The default RSS feed is [Hacker News](https://news.ycombinator.com/) frontpage.
 2. Click on the extension icon in your browser's toolbar to open the popup
 3. The extension will fetch and display the RSS feed items
 4. Click on a feed item to open the related article in a new tab